bambuco/moodle-block_vitrina/README.txt

 IN VERSION
 =============
 2023042616:
-- Change enrolment when change enrol state in premiumenrolledcourse.
+- Change enrolment when change enrol state or dates in premiumenrolledcourse.
 - Unenroll premium users if their membership expires.

 2023042615: